top of page

 UCLA graduate student 2020 -

 Dakotah is generally interested in the demographics of exoplanets in our galaxy.
 To better under the distribution of planets that we observe, he studies atmospheric mass-loss from multiple angles.
 He does transit spectroscopy to study the atmospheric erosion of helium in hot-Jupiters that are bathed in high energy stellar radiation.
 He is also leading a small radial velocity survey on systems that harbor both sub-Neptunes and super-Earths to better under the dominant mass-loss mechanism responsible for carving demographics trends such as the "Radius Gap" and “sub-Neptune desert”.
+In addition to his research, Dakotah is a passionate science communicator, actively engaging with a broad audience to make complex astrophysical concepts accessible and exciting to the public.
+Website.

 Former Group Members